Cheery Cherries and The Easiest Way to Pit Them (Video)

 How to Pit Cherries

-There are several ways to pit fresh cherries, but the easiest way, in my opinion, is to use a tool made for the job — a cherry pitter.
+As is often the case, the best and easiest way to do something is to use a tool made for the job.
+To pit cherries, nothing beats a cherry pitter.
 I can pit hundreds of cherries an hour with my cherry pitter, making it simple and efficient to freeze lots of these luscious jewels so we can enjoy them in the winter months too.

 (This video is an example of what can happen when you give my two children a camera and some video editing tools.
 Not the greatest video, but I heard lots of laughs coming from the other room when they were editing it.)